Catalans survive Featherstone cup scare

 But tries from Sam Kasiano, Tyrone May and Tom Davies finally broke Rovers' resistance as Dragons avoided an upset.

-Although promotion back to the top flight is clearly the priority for Brian McDermott's side, Rovers started superbly in the sunshine in southern France as they chased a first-ever win over Catalans.
+Although promotion back to the top flight is clearly the priority for Brian McDermott's side, Rovers started superbly in the sunshine in southern France as they chased a first ever win over Catalans.

 After Pickersgill capitalised on great field position to score after only two minutes, some terrific work from Craig Hall moments later left the Dragons stunned as his steal and cross-field kick bounced kindly for Leilua to go over.